SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/web-panel.md

 You define which URL addresses will be available to users in SuperOffice CRM in the **Lists** screen in Settings and maintenance.

 The items are displayed in the order you entered them.
-To change the order, select an item and move it up or down using the arrow buttons to the left of the list ( ![icon][img1] ![icon][img2] ).
+To change the order, select an item and move it up or down using the arrow buttons to the left of the list (<i class="ph ph-arrow-circle-up" aria-hidden="true"></i> <i class="ph ph-arrow-circle-down" aria-hidden="true"></i>).

 After adding items, you can specify details for each individual item.
 You can specify: